ajschrand/nyt-answer-key/README.md

 Connections is a game where players are given a board of 16 words and asked to collect them into groups of 4 that share something in common.
 When the player makes a guess of a group, they will be told if their guess was correct or if they grouped 3 words correctly but not all 4.

+The Connections helper on https://www.nytanswerkey.com/ helps you narrow down your guesses.
+Whenever you input a guess, the helper will eliminate answers that are no longer valid for future guesses.
+As you choose words for your guess, the available guesses list will update in real time, displaying your remaining valid options.
+If you select an invalid guess, it will display "This guess was ruled out".

-The Connections solver plays in the following manner:
+The Connections solver (WIP) plays in the following manner:
  1. Generate a list of all possible ways to group the 16 given words into groups of 4.
  2. Calculate each group's median pairwise semantic similarity (MPSS).
 It does this by generating all possible pairs of words in the given group, calculating each pair's semantic similarity using the `SpaCy` library, and taking the median of the resulting list.
  3. Sort the possible groupings according to their MPSS.